About This Disease

 - Women: wait at least 8 weeks after symptoms start or last possible exposure

 All people returning from areas with Zika should avoid mosquito bites for at least three weeks after returning.
 If you are going to be traveling, check before leaving if there is a risk of Zika at your destination, and if so, be sure to take precautions against mosquito bites.
-For specific travel information and recommendations, visit the Centers for Disease Control and Prevention (CDC).
+For specific travel information and recommendations, visit the CDC Travelers’ Health page.

 European Centre for Disease Prevention and Control – Current Zika transmission